spacemakerai/course-wasm/README.md

 #### To do
-Extend the application to `generate`, `visualize` and `optimize` buildings with an arbritrarly number of corners.
+Extend the application to `generate`, `visualize` and `optimize` buildings with an arbitrarily number of corners.
 This requires changes in all the parts, and changing the interface of the WebAssembly code wrapper.

 Hint: Add a prefix to each building with the number of corners to make the